mehampson/grad-assignment/index.md

 // returns ['Computer Science', 'Programming', 'Database Management']
 ~~~

-(And of course if you're defining your validators separately as described above,
+(Of course if you're defining your validators separately as described above,
 it's probably more ergonomic to just reference those instead.)

 Once you know where the validator can be found, you can reference it directly in